matinaghaei/linear-pg/README.md

 ```

-For each linear bandit experiment, the corresponding plot can be generated in `linear_plot_experiments.ipynb`.
+For each linear bandit experiment, the corresponding plot can be generated in `plot_linear_experiment.ipynb`.